jedgroev/SGWebsite/lessons/20190124_PCA_Huub_Marc/README.md

 # Practical hands-on sessions (Marc)

+## Prerequesites / level
+You should be able to start R and RStudio.
+Most commands will be thoroughly explained so no need to be an R expert!

 ## Setup
 Make sure you have a working version of R and RStudio installed.
 __You should have R version 3.5 or higher to be able to perform this tutorial.__ You can find the installation package for all systems [here](https://cran.r-project.org/) on the Comprehensive R Archive Network (CRAN).